 Properly vetting an adult day care program will give you peace of mind and help minimize any guilt you may feel about leaving your loved one in someone else’s care.
 The following checklist will help guide you in your search for an adult day care center that best fits both your aging loved one’s needs and your own.

-Tips for Choosing a Senior Center
+Tips for Choosing an Adult Day Center

 - Is the center easily accessible?

 - How will your loved one get to and from the facility?

 - Does the adult day care program offer transportation services to and from the center?